LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Design

 { \tight \fontsize{8.8}{10}\selectfont

 }

-\paragraph{Delegated PUT.} Supplying fine-grained keys hinges on the application's knowledge of the future query workload and are \emph{optional} parameters of the \texttt{PUT} interface.
+\paragraph{Delegated PUT.} Supplying fine-grained keys hinges on the application's knowledge of future prompts and are \emph{optional} parameters of the \texttt{PUT} interface.
 The delegated \texttt{PUT} mode allows applications to leave it up to the cache to decide the best key generating strategy.
-This is useful when the application wants to pre-populate the cache with high quality information (e.g., a Wikipedia article); where the object to be cached can be long and complex.
+This is useful when the application wants to populate the cache with complex objects (e.g., a Wikipedia article).
 In such settings, creating an embedding of the entire object may not be useful.
-To support this delegation, the cache leverages an internal LLM to intelligently generate keys based on the nature of the object to be cached.
+To support this delegation, the cache leverages a low-cost local model to intelligently generate keys based on the nature of the object to be cached.

-In the delegate mode, the cache breaks down a complex object into smaller ones (i.e., chunks) and generates meaningful keys for each chunk.
-In addition to using the chunk itself as the key, extra keys are generated based on: \underline{hypothetical questions} that the chunk can help answer and \underline{key-words} extracted from the chunk.
-The cache also generates modified versions of the chunk: a 1. summary, and 2. list of facts present in the chunk (useful when the workload consists of factual queries as we show later~\S\ref{sec:evaluation_cache}).
-Similar ideas have also been explored by other proposals in the RAG scenario (e.g., LangChain~\cite{langchain}), motivating the benefits of making them part of our cache.
+In the delegate mode, the cache uses a small model (\texttt{cache-LLM}) to break down a complex object into smaller chunks and generate meaningful keys for each chunk.
+In addition to using the chunk itself as the key, extra keys are generated based on: \emph{hypothetical questions} that the chunk can help answer and \emph{key-words} extracted from the chunk.
+The cache also generates modified versions of the chunk: a summary and list of facts present in the chunk (useful when the workload consists of factual queries as we show in~\S\ref{sec:evaluation}).
+Similar ideas have been explored by other proposals in the RAG scenario (e.g., LangChain~\cite{langchain}), motivating the benefits of making them part of our cache.

 \paragraph{GET operation.} The \texttt{GET} interface provides low-level control to applications to retrieve objects based on semantic similarity.
 This is captured via a filter based API:

 { \tight \fontsize{8.8}{10}\selectfont